CScharer/full-stack-qa/docs/guides/setup/GITHUB_UI_AUTO_MERGE_SETUP.md

    - ✅ **Require status checks to pass before merging**
      - Select your CI/CD checks from the list
    - ✅ **Require branches to be up to date before merging**
-   - ✅ **Allow auto-merge** (if available)
 4. Click **"Create"** or **"Save changes"**

 ### 2.3 Verify Auto-merge is Allowed

-**Important**: Even if "Allow auto-merge" is enabled in General settings, you need to ensure branch protection rules don't block it.
+**Important**: "Allow auto-merge" is controlled in **General settings only** (Step 1).
+Branch protection rules don't have a separate "Allow auto-merge" checkbox.

-1. In the branch protection rule, look for:
-   - **"Allow auto-merge"** checkbox (should be checked)
-   - Or ensure there's no setting that explicitly blocks auto-merge
+**What to verify:**
+1. ✅ "Allow auto-merge" is enabled in **Settings → General → Pull Requests** (Step 1)
+2. ✅ Branch protection rules are configured with the required checks (above)
+3. ✅ No settings in branch protection rules explicitly block auto-merge

 **Visual Guide:**
 ```